iotexproject/iotex-core/cli/ioctl/README.md

     Available Commands:
-      account     Deal with accounts of IoTeX blockchain help        Help about any command
+      account     Deal with accounts of IoTeX blockchain bc          Deal with block chain of IoTex blockchain help        Help about any command
       version     Print the version number of ioctl